missn0body/momgen/README.md

 Usage and options are explained in the first section of `src/momgen.cpp`, and can be read by invoking `momgen --help` at the command line.
-This project is licensed under the MIT License, See LICENSE for related details.
+This project is licensed under the MIT License, see LICENSE for related details.
 Issues, bugs, and other things can be discussed at my E-Mail, <thesearethethingswesaw@gmail.com>

 ### v.1.0.0 (Initial release)